 ‘So you’re going to visit the pyramids now?’ he said with a smile.

-‘No, not today perhaps.
-I shall be doing that on the morrow’.
+‘No, not today.
+Tomorrow perhaps’.
 A deep silence fell for a few minutes.

 ‘How safe is Cairo?’
 I asked trying to kindle a quick conversation with the duo.
 ‘I mean, being so close to various terrorist organisations in the Middle-East and the Levant, how safe is this country?’
 I repeated.